doublesecretagency/craft-notifier/docs/getting-started/permissions.md

 Allows users to delete notifications.

+##### `Use the Dynamic Data type`

+Allows users to select and configure the [Dynamic Data](/events/types/dynamic-data/) event type, which executes custom Twig snippets at send time.
+Nested beneath "Save notifications" because authoring those snippets is a privileged action.

 ##### `Use the Dynamic Recipients type`

 Allows users to select and configure the [Dynamic Recipients](/recipients/types/dynamic-recipients) recipient type, which executes custom Twig snippets at send time.
 Nested beneath "Save notifications" because authoring those snippets is a privileged action.

 :::warning ⚠️ Security Warning - For Highly Trusted Users Only!
-Do not grant "Use the Dynamic Recipients type" permission to untrusted users, because it will allow them to execute arbitrary Twig code at runtime.
+Do not grant the "Use the Dynamic Data type" or "Use the Dynamic Recipients type" permissions to untrusted users, because they allow executing arbitrary Twig code at runtime.

-Though the snippet will be processed in a [Twig sandbox](/messages/twig-sandbox), you are still encouraged to only grant this permission to highly-trusted users, and guide those users on how to write secure Twig code.
+Though the snippets will be processed in a [Twig sandbox](/messages/twig-sandbox), you are still encouraged to only grant these permissions to highly-trusted users, and guide those users on how to write secure Twig code.
 :::

 ## Notification Log